lsc-project/documentation/source/upgrade.rst

 * LSC 2.2 is bundled only for RHEL-like systems 8 and 9, and debian-like systems 11 and 12
 * LSC 2.2 packages now require **Java 21** for running.
 However, it is still compatible with java 11 and 17 if you build the code yourself.
 * the GPG key signing the packages has changed to ``lsc-project-securoty.gpg``.
 You must import this new key.
+* Nagions plugins are now in the nagios-plugins-lsc package, you must install it if you need them.

 XML namespace
 =============